Surpassing the Ratios Conjecture in the 1-level density of Dirichlet $L$-functions: Background and New Results

-that is, if we study the unweighted 1-level density for Dirichlet $L$-functions in the family of non-principal characters $\{ \chi \bmod q, Q/2<q\leq Q\}$.
-It is technically more convenient to use the weighted 1-level density; this is similar to many other families of $L$-functions, such as cuspidal newforms \cite{ILS,MilMo} and Maass forms \cite{AILMZ}, where the introduction of weights (arising from the Petersson and Kuznetsov trace formulas) facilitates evaluating the arithmetical terms. \end{remark}
+This is similar to many other families of $L$-functions, such as cuspidal newforms \cite{ILS,MilMo} and Maass forms \cite{AAILMZ,AM}, where the introduction of weights (arising from the Petersson and Kuznetsov trace formulas) facilitates evaluating the arithmetical terms. \end{remark}

 Finally, we show how we can determine the 1-level density for arbitrary finite support, under a hypothesis of Montgomery \cite{Mon1}.

 \begin{hypothesis}[Montgomery] For any $a,q$ such that $(a,q)=1$ and $q\leq x$, we have \be \psi(x;q,a)-\frac {\psi(x)}{\phi(q)}\ \ll_{\epsilon}\ x^{\epsilon} \left( \frac xq\right)^{1/2}. \ee \end{hypothesis}